rocket770/Fetchbot-Grasping-Simulation/README.md

 - The robot's accuracy is dependent on the speed of the computer.
 For instance, my laptop only succeeds about 50% of the time, but my PC runs it perfectly every time.
   - After research, the issue seems to arise from the physics simulation lagging, and occasionally, MoveIt! not finding joint configurations swiftly enough.
   - The tilt of the camera also seems a little inconsistent.
 It seems to be a matlab issue when plotting the figure.
 As such, the images close once the robot has completed its first move to help imporve this
+  - If the coke can spawns fallen over on the table, you will need to restart gazebo.
+I have no idea why this occours.

 ## For any questions, email me at nicholas.surmon@student.uts.edu.au